NAPLAN – results, reports, performance

 Please note: requests to the test administration authorities for replacement reports should not be made directly by parents.

-For more information, see Student reports.
+For more information on ISRs, see Results and reports.

-If you have queries about particular questions following the test, you may like to discuss them with your child’s teacher or principal.
 To see test papers and answers from 2008 to 2016, visit the ACARA website.

 Teachers use results to help them identify students who require greater challenges or extra support.